 The webmaster has never met Len Charlton, whose fine articles about Sunderland are throughout these pages.
 Nor do I think I have ever seen a photograph of him, though his wife would tell you he is a fine looking fellow indeed.

 Yours truly?
 Folks have said over the years that I look, (good or bad!) a bit like Prince Charles.

 When Len's above text arrived for inclusion on this page, I suggested to Len that some day we should meet at last & hoist a pint at 'The Londonderry'.
 So someday, if you happen to be in 'The Londonderry' & see Prince Charles sitting in the corner admiring the architecture, with a row of empty glasses in front of him on the table, it will probably just be the webmaster.
 Len will be the other good-looker, busy writing notes for his next article, or more likely buying the next round.

-The 'EAST-DURHAM.co.uk' local history project web site includes an image of the 'Londonderry', perhaps in the 1920s.
-Here.
-Do try to mentally ignore the logo.
+The 'EAST-DURHAM.co.uk' local history project web site used to include an image of the 'Londonderry', perhaps in the 1920s.
+I cannot spot it there today.

 Andy Dennis advised that Ford is on the south bank of the River Wear about a mile to the west of the Queen Alexandra Bridge.
 The name presumably derives from an early river crossing since at low tide the river is quite shallow there.
 A little further to the west is South Hylton, and Ford and South Hylton are essentially one community today.

 A beautiful image indeed!
 A portion only of an eBay item in Apl.
 2012, a photograph that sold for GBP 4.99 or approximately U.S. $8.04.
 Taken from the N. bank & looking over to the 'Golden Lion'.
 A larger version of the photograph portion, can be seen here.
 Dates from 1910, it would seem.